Quantum computational chemistry: Classical computational chemistry

-Grid based methods have several advantages over their 2\textsuperscript{nd} quantised counterparts.
-First quantised simulations can be made arbitrarily precise, and do not introduce basis set discretisation errors, so can be made more accurate than second quantised approaches.
-Moreover, they are very useful when considering chemical dynamics, or when simulating systems for which the Born-Oppenheimer approximation is not appropriate.
+Grid based methods are useful when considering chemical reaction dynamics, or when simulating systems for which the Born-Oppenheimer approximation is not appropriate.
 In these scenarios, we must include the motion of the nuclei.
-As described above, if we consider the nuclear motion separately, we need to obtain the potential energy surfaces from electronic structure calculations.
+If we consider the nuclear motion separately, we need to obtain the potential energy surfaces from electronic structure calculations.
 As mentioned in the previous section, mapping out these potential energy surfaces is exponentially costly.
-As such, it is often better to treat the nuclei and electrons on an equal footing, which is only possible with first quantised methods.
-This is discussed further in Ref.~\cite{kassal2008polynomial}.
+As such, it may be better to treat the nuclei and electrons on an equal footing, which is best achieved with grid based methods.
+This is discussed further by \textcite{kassal2008polynomial}.\\

-However, the first quantised method directly stores the wavefunction without exploiting any prior knowledge of the molecule.
-In contrast, the second quantised method exploits our knowledge that the electrons predominantly occupy the lowest energy levels, as well as our knowledge of the general spatial form of the orbitals.
-This reduces the resources needed to simulate molecules.
-Because of the low number of qubits available in current quantum computers, the majority of the work in quantum computational chemistry to date has considered second quantised methods, which are described in the following sections.
+\paragraph{Basis set methods \\} { b.
+Basis set methods} We project the Hamiltonian onto $M$ basis wavefunctions, $\{{\phi_p(\mathbf{x_i})}\}$, where $\mathbf{x_i}$ is the spatial and spin coordinate of the $i$\textsuperscript{th} electron, $\mathbf{x_i} = (\mathbf{r_i}, \sigma_i)$.
+These basis functions approximate electron spin-orbitals.
+The grid based method described above directly stores the wavefunction without exploiting any knowledge we may have about the general spatial form of the orbitals.
+In contrast, basis set methods exploit this knowledge to reduce the resources needed to simulate chemical systems.
+We write the many electron wavefunction as a Slater determinant, which is an antisymmetrised product of the single electron basis functions.
+The wavefunction is given by